duckietown/docs-AIDO/book/AIDO/15_rules/50_other.md

 [dockerhub]: https://hub.docker.com/r/duckietown/

-A *Master* server will be used to collect and queue all submitted programs.
+A *Challenges Server* server will be used to collect and queue all submitted programs.
 The *simulation evaluation agents* will execute each queued program as they become available.
 Submissions that pass the simulation environment will be queued for execution in the robotariums.

 <!-- <div figure-id="fig:dockerflow">
 \input{dockerflow.tex}